geraldohomero/Reacting/README.md

 ## O'Reilly React course

-This repository contains the code for the [O'Reilly React course](https://learning.oreilly.com/course/react-the/9781801812603/) by Maximilian Schwarzmüller
+This repository contains the code for the [O'Reilly React course](https://learning.oreilly.com/course/react-the/9781801812603/) by Maximilian Schwarzmüller.

 ## How to run the code